 Timing starts 10km | Timing stops 78km | Total racing 68km

 Stage 7 – Uniondale – Plettenberg Bay

 This will be a stunning day out through the the enclosed Knysna forest sections.
 The forest is home to some of South Africa’s oldest indigenous trees and include Ironwood (Olea capensis), Stinkwood (Ocotea bullata), Outeniqua Yellowwood.
 The forest is also home to the African elephant and they are seen on rare occasions.
 This day and tour will be rounded off by visiting the Kwano Cycling Academy before finishing in Plettenberg Bay.

 After passing through the beautiful Uniondale poort on a 10km tar section you will cross the Langkloof and enter the Prince Alfred pass.
 This is the last section of the Old Ox Wagon route that started at Malgas right at the ferry we crossed in Stage 1.
 Thomas Bain built this pass in 1860’s with a thrilling 11km descent right down to the Keurboomsriver.
-The same river that forms the river lagoon at the finish line 60km later.
-Be aware with a total of 89km and 1900m of climbing on this last stage will mean you still need to cross a mountain or two or three before reaching the blue sea of Plettenberg Bay at the Kwano Cycling Academy
+The same river forms the lagoon at the finish line 60km later.
+Be aware with a total of 89km and 1900m of climbing on this last stage will mean you still need to cross a mountain or two (or three!) before reaching the blue sea of Plettenberg Bay at the Kwano Cycling Academy